 The essence of Darwinism lies in its claim that natural selection creates the fit.
 Variation is ubiquitous and random in direction.
 It supplies the raw material only.
 Natural selection directs the course of evolutionary change.
 It preserves favorable variants and builds fitness gradually.1

-On its face, Gould’s argument was a puzzling one.
-His answer to the question how creative variation arises amounted to saying nothing more than “It is everywhere” (“variation is ubiquitous”) — which, one might have thought, only added urgency to the need for an explanation.
-He seemed to suggest that, because organisms are so expert and prolific at producing new possibilities of life, the evolutionist can simply take their powers of achievement for granted.
+On its face, this argument for Darwinism was a puzzling one.
+Its answer to the question how creative variation arises amounted to saying nothing more than “It is everywhere” (“variation is ubiquitous”) — which, one might have thought, only added urgency to the need for an explanation.
+The suggestion seems to be that, because organisms are so expert and prolific at producing new possibilities of life, the evolutionist can simply take their powers of achievement for granted.
 Because organisms so abundantly provide raw materials for creative work, we are somehow free to declare natural selection the agent performing this work.
 It need only preserve all those wonderfully effective new traits.

 How easy it is, apparently, to forget that the so-called “raw materials” being preserved are never merely raw materials!
-At the first appearance of any beneficial change, the creative work has already been accomplished.
-We find ourselves looking, not at random raw materials, but at a viable feature harmoniously incorporated into all the tightly interwoven complexity of a living being.
+At the first appearance of any substantive change, the creative work has already been accomplished — if indeed the change is truly beneficial to a living being.
+We find ourselves looking, not at random raw materials, but at a viable feature harmoniously incorporated into all the tightly interwoven complexity of life.
 The only power we know to be capable of such incorporation is that of the organism telling its own story, a story always reflecting the qualitative, dynamic character and developmental potentials of a particular species.

 This harmonious incorporation of new features, founded upon whole-cell inheritance and manifested in whole-organism processes of development, is the only place where we see creative evolutionary change originating.
-The spreading of an already-existing change through a population — almost the only thing those dominant evolutionary theorists known as “population geneticists” have attended to — is not where we see evolutionary novelties arising.
+The spreading of an already-existing change through a population is not where we see evolutionary novelties arising.

 None of this means we need to doubt whatever is true in the idea of natural selection.
-As philosopher Ronald Brady summed it up, “simple selective pressure has never been seriously in question.
-That certain conditions can cause selective mortality means only that some alleles [genes] can be weeded out, not that this action can combine with variation in order to optimalize adaptation” (Brady 1979).
-Eliminating problematic traits (or defective organisms) is not the same thing as profoundly transforming the integral unity that every organism is.
+Selective mortality certainly occurs in one sense or another.
+Not every organism lives out a full life.
+But the mere elimination of problematic traits (or defective organisms) through mortality is not the same thing as profoundly transforming the integral unity that every organism is.

 The point is not terribly subtle.
 There is simply nothing in the idea of natural selection that points to the creative capacities necessary for producing new adaptive features — for producing, say, a four-chambered heart (with all its organism-wide implications) from a three-chambered one.
-There is only the living being whose agency and activity natural selection necessarily assumes and which, as a result of blindsight, evolutionists have unconsciously transferred to a mystical “mechanism” of selection somehow operated by the inanimate world.
+There is only the living being whose agency and activity natural selection necessarily assumes and which evolutionists have unconsciously transferred to a mystical “mechanism” of selection somehow operated by the inanimate world.